uvd540/asteroids-odin/README.md

 Live example: https://zylinski.se/odin-raylib-web/

-> [!WARNING]
-> There's a bug in Odin right now that breaks the web build.
-As a temporary workaround, change `game.wasm.o` to `gamegame.wasm.o` in the build script.

 ## Requirements

 - **Emscripten**.
 Follow instructions here: https://emscripten.org/docs/getting_started/downloads.html (the stuff under "Installation instructions using the emsdk (recommended)").